 - Preheat convection oven (if you have it) to 375° F.

 - Mix flour, sugar, baking powder and butter in an electric mixer on low until combined.
-Mixture should resemble coarse oatmeal.
+The mixture should resemble coarse oatmeal.

 - Add milk and mix until blended.
 Fold in fruit and chocolate chips, if using.